-When your PCP thinks that you need specialized treatment, he/she can give you a referral to see a specialist or certain other providers in the plan's network.
-If you are seeing a network specialist for your care, you many need to return to your PCP for a referral for additional services.
+When your PCP thinks that you need specialized treatment, he/she can give you a referral to see a specialist or other providers in the plan's network.
+If you are seeing a network specialist for your care, you may need to return to your PCP for a referral for additional services.

-- It is very important to get a referral (approval in advance) from your PCP before you see a specialist or certain other providers in the plan's network (there are few exceptions, including women's health care that was explained earlier in this section). - For some types of services, your PCP may need to get approval in advance from our plan (this is called getting "prior authorization").
+For some types of services, your PCP may need to get approval in advance from our plan (this is called getting "prior authorization").
 See Chapter 4, Section 2.1 for information about which services require prior authorization.